 - Pan roast broccoli before cooking the ground chicken and add at the end like in my spicy honey ground chicken and broccoli recipe or make air fryer broccoli like in my orange chicken meal prep bowls.

 - You can mask the cauliflower-ness by mixing half cauliflower rice with a “real” rice like in my firecracker bison and rice bowls.

 - Since lime and cilantro go great with the chili and coconut, you could use the cilantro lime cauliflower rice from my burrito bowls recipe.

 - Use a bit more coconut milk to make a coconut cauliflower rice.

 And then there’s always the option of slightly lower carb rice products like Right Rice or Banza’s chickpea rice.
+In fact, I used the cilantro lime Right Rice in my ground chicken and rice enchiladas.
 Be sure to let me know what you come up with for pairing ideas.
 That’s all the notes I have for you.
 Bone apple tea!

 - 1 lb Ground Chicken (97% lean)

 - 1 tsp Ground Ginger

 - 1/2 tsp Kosher Salt (1/4 tsp table salt)